 What is CRISPR and how is it different from the methods that have been used to manipulate genetics before?

 CRISPR is this fascinating, powerful technology.
 It’s got a very clunky name.
 It’s called Clustered Regularly-Interspaced Short Palindromic Repeats.
-Now what does that mean?
+Now, what does that mean?
 The name actually refers to the way it interacts with DNA.
-It’s a way to manipulate DNA, to edit DNA, in a way that is much more powerful than previous methods, much simpler, much cheaper.
+It’s a way to manipulate DNA, to edit DNA, in a way that is much more powerful than previous methods, much simpler, and much cheaper.
 And the important part is it’s exceptionally precise.

 So as you probably know, our book of life is made of DNA.
-DNA itself is many millions of base-pairs, which is like a language.
+DNA itself is many millions of base pairs, which is like a language.
 And within that language, there are certain regions that code for genes, and those genes are incredibly important because those genes go on to make up everything about us.
 There are 40,000 proteins that become outputs of those genes and they are involved in our health, our well-being, and any defect in those genes becomes problematic and causes disease.

 What was previously attempted with gene editing was to manipulate genetic information in blocks, basically in big pieces.
 It’s kind of like trying to edit a book by only being able to rip out a page at a time and transfer a page at a time, without really being able to control the actual words.
 The power of this technology: it literally comes down to the individual letters.
 So the precision is far better than anything that has happened before.
 The excitement in the scientific community is being able to go in and very precisely make changes in DNA of actual genes that you can actually turn off bad genes or you can potentially repair genes that have got mutations in them where the code is written incorrectly.